National honesty day: How can honesty in the workplace improve employee morale?

 One employee, whose workplace has installed the Celpax, told us that he uses the opportunity Celpax provides at the end of every day, to reflect on his mood.

-Being able to make this decision every day can help you really find out if you’re happy at work and what you or your manager (or company) can do to help you be even happier.
+Being able to make this decision every day can help you really find out if you’re happy at work.
+And also what you or your manager (or company) can do to help you be even happier.

 Are you pressing more red than green?
 Why?
 What lead you to make this decision?
 Is there something you can do in your work to increase your workplace happiness?